judexzhu/knowledgebase/network-ethernet1-dell-n4032.md

     *  VLAN4 = DMZ network (name: dmz)
     *  VLAN5 = customer external network (name: external)
  * Switching -> VLAN -> Port Settings
-    * Configure all ports to be Access ports in VLAN3 (software mgt)
+    * Configure all ports to be General ports unltagged in VLAN3 only (software mgt)

  * Connect to the switch management GUI via the IP address set above
 ```